SCOTTISH RECORDS

 6. If the performance is not ratified as a Record, Scottish Athletics will give the reasons.

-7. For a Record to be recognised, the performance must be achieved under the specific conditions detailed in Rule C35 (formerly 264) S1 of the UKA Rules.
+7. For a Record to be recognised, the performance must be achieved under the conditions detailed in Rule CR35 S1 of the UKA Rules, subject to any variation of these rules applied by the Scottish Athletics Record Committee in Section G below.

-G) Mixed Gender Competition and Open Graded Competition *** UPDATED MAY 2022 ***
+1) Mixed Gender Competition and Open Graded Competition

-a) For senior and under-20 performances, the rules followed by British Athletics will be adhered to.
+1. For senior, under-20 and under-18 performances, the rules followed by British Athletics will be adhered to.
 Therefore, no performances set in mixed track races will be acceptable for records.

-(b) For under-17, under-15 and under-13 performances, performances set in mixed races will be acceptable for records.
+2. For under-16 and under-14 performances, performances set in mixed races will be acceptable for records.

-However, in open graded competition for races over 400 metres, the rules for the under-13 and under-15 age-groups must be followed.
-This means that no under-13 performances will be accepted as a record if there are under-17, under-20 or senior athletes in the field; and no under-15 performance will be accepted as a record if there are under-20 or senior athletes in the field.
+3. However, in open graded competition for races at distances over 400 metres, the rules for the under-14 and under-16 age-groups must be followed.
+This means that no under-14 performances will be accepted as a record if there are under-18, under-20 or senior athletes in the field; and no under-16 performance will be accepted as a record if there are under-20 or senior athletes in the field.

 In all cases, the Records Committee reserve the right to request further information on performances should they feel it is required and consider whether the meeting has been properly conducted under World Athletics and UK Athletics rules.